Fitzpatrick Stadium

 James J. Fitzpatrick Stadium (formerly Portland Stadium) is a 6,000-seat multi-purpose outdoor stadium in Portland, Maine, United States.
 Built in 1930, it sits between Interstate 295, Hadlock Field baseball stadium, King Middle School, and the Portland Exposition Building.
 It is located across Deering Avenue from Deering Oaks Park.
-It was renamed in 1989 to honor James J. Fitzpatrick.
+It was renamed in 1986 to honor James J. Fitzpatrick.
 It is the primary stadium for Portland High School athletics and the USL League One team Portland Hearts of Pine.

 History

 Construction

 Initial plans for Portland Stadium, published in the Evening Express in 1923.

 Coach James J. Fitzpatrick, for whom the stadium is named.

 Plans have existed for a stadium for Portland's high schools since at least 1921.
 At this time, the Portland School District pushed to have a publicly funded stadium to replace its use of Bayside Park, which Portland and Deering High School shared.
 In 1923, the Portland Evening Express published plans for a football and baseball stadium next to the Portland Exposition Building.
 That March, the state senate passed a bill approving the stadium.
 Architect Gavin Hadden designed a proposal for the stadium between Ocean Avenue and Back Bay Boulevard.
 The proposal would be phased out: the first stage would build the two sideline stands, costing $170,000 and seating 11,000, and the final design would cost $440,000 and seat 33,000 when completed.

-In April 1930, the Portland High School Stadium Commission put forth a plan to the school board for a 10,000 seat stadium, including a quarter-mile track and a baseball diamond.
+In April 1930, the Portland High School Stadium Commission put forth a plan to the school board for a 10,000-seat stadium, including a quarter-mile track and a baseball diamond.
 The initial plans accounted for a potential expansion to 20,000 seats within the next two years.
-The stadium opened on October 1931 to a crowd of 7,000 people for a football game between Portland High School and Deering High School; Portland lost 7-2.
+The stadium opened in October 1931 to a crowd of 7,000 people for a football game between Portland High School and Deering High School; Portland lost 7-2.
 In a dedication ceremony before the game, two planes gave a salute, and Edward W. Cram (chairman of the Stadium Committee) threw a football from the stands down to Portland coach Jimmy Fitzpatrick.